 We offer tool qualification support for DO-178B, DO-178C and ISO 26262 safety standards.

-If you want qualification support for using an RVS tool in a safety context, and we don’t already offer a qualification kit for this combination, we’d be happy to hear from you to discuss extending our support.
+If you want qualification support for using an RVS tool in a specific safety context and we don’t already offer qualification support for this combination, we’d be happy to hear from you to discuss extending our support.
 Contact us for more information.

 We follow the DO-330/ED-215 guidance for qualification of a COTS (commercial off-the-shelf) tool.
 Per these standards, a tool vendor cannot provide all of the evidence needed for tool qualification – some of it must be provided by the tool user.

-Our qualified target integration kit includes all of the DO-330 tool developer items, as well as documentation and effort to help you to complete DO-330 tool user items.
+Our qualified target integration service includes all of the DO-330 tool developer items, as well as documentation and effort to help you to complete DO-330 tool user items.